CloudEngineHub/aero-hand-open/hardware/README.md

 ## Hardware Overview

-The hand adopts a **tendon-driven actuation architecture**, where each motor drives multiple joints through cable routing.
+The hand adopts a **tendon-driven actuation architecture**, where each motor drives multiple joints through tendon routing.
 This approach achieves high dexterity with fewer actuators, resulting in a lightweight and compliant design.

 **Key characteristics:**